 Part of your planning process needs to accurately account for the cost of the rehab, including demolition, removal, new supplies, installation, and clean-up.
 But there might be more!
 What about insurance, garbage dump fees, permit fees, overtime for your team, and maybe a pizza lunch to keep everyone at the property for a little longer.

 Don’t skip the permitting process!
 This can seem like a costly and time-consuming step but if you skip it, it can actually be even worse!
 Take the time, build it into your plan, and stick with the process.

 Be aware of the cost of downtime.
 Many new rehabbers don’t realize how expensive it is to have a property that is not being worked.
 Every hour that the house sits empty is an hour longer that you are paying carrying costs and delaying your income.

 Perhaps the biggest surprise lesson that new rehabbers learn is that you should always expect the unexpected.
 There will always be something with each rehab that causes a frustration, headache, delay, or extra cost.
 You need to factor this into your planning and mitigate as much as possible but be prepared to deal with it – whatever it might be.

 Thinking about rehabbing?
 Good for you – it can be a fun way to make good money.
 However, it’s not like what you see on TV.
-So use these top 6 things you need to know about rehabbing an investment property in Southern California and Central Ohio to better prepare yourself for success.
+So use these top 6 things you need to know about rehabbing an investment property in Ohio and California to better prepare yourself for success.